-www.kremlin.ru Not Reachable

-8.8.8.8

 If you observe that some hosts are not reachable, then can you explain why?
 Check if the addresses unreachable by the ping command are reachable from the web browser.

 Exercise 3: Use traceroute to understand network topology

 *Include all traceroute outputs in your report.